biell/alti-server/README.md

     Set the next race to occur on `map`, and notify the particpants that the race is ready to start.

+  * **/vote raceStart**<br>
+    Players can call a vote to start a race.
+This allows for a recorded race to be played without a moderator.
+When used, 75% of players must agree, then all players are entered into the race.

   * **/raceCancel**<br>
     Cancel the pending race, removing all players and unsetting the next map.
     If a race is in-progress, it will be halted and all players may join the